Chemotherapy for Breast Cancer

 - Cyclophosphamide, epirubicin, and fluorouracil with or without docetaxel

 - Fatigue or tiredness sometimes as a result of suppression by the chemotherapeutic drugs of the blood forming cells in the bone marrow

 - Hair loss

-- “Fogginess” or “chemo brain,” usually mild and inconvenient, but usually not serious or permanent
+- Chemo-brain, a term used to describe a fogginess that accompanies chemotherapy.
+It is usually mild and inconvenient, but usually not serious or permanent

 - Low blood cell counts (red cells, white cells, or platelets) that can lead to infection or bleeding